MMomoCalc

 Nigeria received an estimated US $20+ billion in remittances in 2024.
 The vast majority traditionally landed in a USD or naira bank account before being moved to a mobile wallet.
 The Thunes integration lets senders push funds straight to a MoMo PSB wallet, where the recipient can spend, withdraw at an OPay/PalmPay agent, or transfer onward.

 Compare with PalmPay and OPay, which already offer their own international inbound rails.
-The MoMo PSB Thunes route is positioned as a competitive challenger to the established fintech wallets that have dominated the Nigerian inbound corridor since 2022.
+The MoMo PSB Thunes route is positioned as a competitive challenger to the established fintech wallets that have dominated the Nigerian inbound route since 2022.

 About Thunes